 - Four (3 3/4-to 4-pound) whole chickens

-- 6. Place the chickens on the grate and close the grill or smoker.
+- Place the chickens, breast side up, on the grate and close the grill or smoker.
 Smoke until a meat thermometer inserted in the thickest portion of the thighs registers 165°F (74°C), 3 to 4 hours.
 If you prefer a smokier flavor, toss in a few more wood chunks towards the middle of the cooking time.
 Occasionally check the temperature gauge.

 “As far as smoked chicken goes, it’s about as good as it gets.”
 That’s what one of our guests had to say about this chicken.
 Who am I to argue?
 The chicken turned out perfectly moist and juicy and the skin was nice and crisp.